MerginMaps/docs/src/server/install/index.md

 ### Start docker containers

-Before proceeding, ensure you have both `docker` and `docker-compose` installed on your system.
+Before proceeding, ensure you have both `docker` and `docker compose` installed on your system.

 Once your environment is configured, you can start the containers by running the following commands for the Community and Enterprise editions.